LAWS 1009 Legal Analysis and Critique

 On successful completion of this subject, students should be able to:

-1. Describe how law in Australia developed, including English legal history, reception of English law, independence and the impact of these developments on Australian First Peoples;
+1. Describe the development of Australian law, considering English legal history, reception of English law, independence and the impact of these developments on Australian First Peoples.

-3. Describe and apply theories about the nature and function of law in local and global contemporary contexts and from different perspectives, including society, politics, economics, culture, gender and race
+2. Apply theories about the nature and function of law in local and global contemporary contexts from different perspectives, including society, politics, economics, culture, gender and race.

-5. Apply legal research skills in relation to primary and secondary sources in order to support legal analysis and critique;
+4. Apply legal research skills in relation to primary and secondary sources to support legal analysis and critique, focusing on case analysis.

-6. Articulate legal thought effectively and persuasively for lay and expert audiences.
+5. Articulate legal thought effectively for diverse audiences.

 Subject Content